jakethedev/noish/README.md

 - -f $filepath: Force read or write from $filepath instead of ~/.noish/$repo.json
 - -i $id: Print detailed information about an issue with issue number $id for $repo
 - -l: List id, title, and status of $repo's cached issues
-- -r $override: Set $repo to a $override, must be in the form of 'username/reponame'
+- -r $override: Set $repo to $override, must be in the form of 'username/reponame'
 - -s: Caseless search of local $repo cache by issue title and description
 - -u: Updates cache for $repo.
 Currently there is no merge, it rewrites the local cache.
 Defaults to 50 most recent open issues